aaronparker/evergreen/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request / update
 about: Suggest an idea or a feature update for this project
-title: '[FEATURE]'
+title: '[Feature]'
 labels: ''
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is or what the new feature would be.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.